Review by Annabel

 Levy came to the forefront of our attention when her 2011 novel Swimming Home was shortlisted for the Man Booker Prize, something she’d repeat with her 2016 offering Hot Milk (reviewed here).
-Neither went on to win the prize, but her reputation as a writer of slim, poetic and thought-provoking novels full of wit and intertextuality was cemented.
-Alongside her novels, short stories, plays and poetry, she has also written a pair of fascinating and stylish volumes of ‘living’ memoir (with a third to come).
+Neither went on to win the prize, but her reputation as a writer of slim, poetic and thought-provoking novels full of wit and intertextuality was cemented, and alongside her novels, short stories, plays and poetry, she has produced a pair of fascinating and stylish volumes of memoir (with a third to come).

 Her new novel, her eighth, was longlisted for this year’s Booker Prize before its publication, but this time didn’t make the shortlist.
-Levy fans shouldn’t be disappointed, The Man Who Saw Everything is a playful novel, slipping through time and déjà vu for its very unreliable narrator.
+Levy fans shouldn’t be disappointed, The Man Who Saw Everything is a playful novel, slipping through time in a sense of déjà vu for its very unreliable narrator.

 It begins in 1988 with a reference to The Beatles, when Saul Adler, a beautiful and narcissistic young man is knocked down but not hurt beyond a small cut and bruised hip on the Abbey Road zebra crossing.
 (Incidentally, the photo for the Abbey Road album cover was taken in August 1969, fifty years ago).
 The car’s driver gets out: